Statistic Shorewood Illinois National

 Overview of Shorewood Demographics

-The population in Shorewood is 17,303, while the population density is 2,140 people per square mile, contrasting with the national average of 91.
-The median age stands at 42.8, with 65% of individuals aged 15 or older being married and 41% having children under 18.
-In terms of household income equality in Shorewood, 9% of households report a median income below $25,000, while 40% report an income exceeding $150,000.
-The Shorewood demographics data can provide invaluable insight into the composition, dynamics and needs of urban and rural areas, enabling planners, developers and policymakers to strategize effectively for the promotion of prosperity, equity and well-being for all residents in the area.
+The population of Shorewood is 17,848, with a population density of 2,261 people per square mile, diverging from the national average of 91.
+The median age is 42.8 and 65% of individuals aged 15 or older are married, while 41% have children under 18.
+As far as income equality in Shorewood goes, 9% of households have a median income below $25,000, whereas 40% report an income exceeding $150,000.
+The Shorewood demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Shorewood Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of Shorewood is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In Shorewood, the racial breakdown comprises 83.3% White, 5.5% Black or African American, 3.6% Asian, 0% American Indian, and 0% Native Hawaiian, with 11.6% of the population identifying as Hispanic or Latino.
-87.9% of households reported speaking English only, while 7.2% reported speaking Spanish only.
-Furthermore, 6.4% of residents were categorized as foreign-born.
+The 5 largest ethnic groups in Shorewood are 83.3% White, 5.5% Black or African American, 3.6% Asian, 0% American Indian and 0% Native Hawaiian, with 11.6% of the population identifying as Hispanic or Latino.
+Of note, 87.9% of households reported speaking English only, while 7.2% reported speaking Spanish only.
+Additionally, 6.4% of residents were classified as foreign-born.
+The Shorewood racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.

 Shorewood Population Density